MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/access-s-waccess-s.md

 |04|Read permission.|
 |06|Read and write permission.|

-Permission to read or write the file is not enough to ensure the ability to open a file.
+Permission to read or write the file isn't enough to ensure the ability to open a file.
 For example, if a file is locked by another process, it might not be accessible even though **_access_s** returns 0.

 **_waccess_s** is a wide-character version of **_access_s**, where the *path* argument to **_waccess_s** is a wide-character string.
 Otherwise, **_waccess_s** and **_access_s** behave identically.

 These functions validate their parameters.
-If *path* is NULL or *mode* does not specify a valid mode, the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+If *path* is NULL or *mode* doesn't specify a valid mode, the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
 If execution is allowed to continue, these functions set `errno` to `EINVAL` and return `EINVAL`.

 By default, this function's global state is scoped to the application.
-To change this, see [Global state in the CRT](../global-state.md).
+To change this behavior, see [Global state in the CRT](../global-state.md).

 ### Generic-Text Routine Mappings